Home Compare AEP vs WTRG

 Stability

-On stability, American Electric Power Company, Inc. is positioned higher in the group, while Essential Utilities, Inc. is closer to the middle.
+American Electric Power Company, Inc. sits in the stronger part of the group on stability, while Essential Utilities, Inc. is closer to mid-pack.

 AEP